Life is Precious Clinician

 REPORTS TO: NOWHI’ IDA BAGOYE LIFE IS PRECIOUS clinical supervisor

 STATEMENT OF JOB: This Position provides therapeutic services to clients enrolled or eligible to be enrolled with Apache Behavioral Health Services.
 The Nowhi’ Ida’ Bagoye’ Life Is Precious Clinician provides general mental health counseling and substance abuse services to clients with various needs, including SMI, suicidal ideation, trauma, and domestic violence.
-This position also provides outreach prevention, intervention, postvention services in the area of suicide prevention to the people and organizations of the White Mountain Apache Tribe.
+This position also provides outreach prevention, intervention, postvention services around suicide prevention to the people and organizations of the White Mountain Apache Tribe.
 The Nowhi’ Ida’ Bagoye’ Life Is Precious Clinician also assists with referral services to the appropriate entities and acts in collaboration with other Child and Family Team and Adult Recovery Team members, including other clinicians, case managers, families, and other stakeholders.
 This position will also act as an advocate for the client with other service providers when appropriate to do so.

 DUTIES AND RESPONSIBILITIES: